TimColaneri/rtd-tutorial/source/Asteroid User Guide.rst

 The same command should work on Unix-like and Windows systems, though you may have to run it with `python3` or some other variation.

-In addition, there is a cloud-based Linux virtual machine that is completely set up with an Asteroid environment and can be accessed at [Repl.it](https://repl.it/@lutzhamel/asteroid#README.md).
+In addition, there is a cloud-based Linux virtual machine that is completely set up with an Asteroid environment and can be accessed at `Repl.it <https://repl.it/@lutzhamel/asteroid#README.md>`_.

 Running the Asteroid Interpreter
 --------------------------------